Palestinianism: Palestinianism as a threat to Western civilization

-Usage in polemics against Palestinians, 2010–2021
+Modern usage

-In 2010 Palestinianism was described by Israeli journalist Moshe Dann as an 'ideology', that viewed Israel as a settler-colonial state, and one which had two immediate goals: Palestinian statehood in the Palestinian territories defined by the 1949 armistice lines, and the implementation of the right of return of Palestinian refugees.
-According to Dann, who repeated his claims in 2021, the long-term goal of the 'elimination of Israel' was explicitly called for in both the Palestinian National Covenant, (nullified in 1996 after the Oslo Accords), and the Hamas Covenant (a provision cancelled in 2017).
-This 'ideology' had been, he asserted, legitimized by Israel itself by the 1993 Oslo Accords.
+In 2010 Palestinianism was described by Israeli journalist Moshe Dann as an "ideology", that viewed Israel as a settler-colonial state, and one which had two immediate goals: Palestinian statehood in the Palestinian territories defined by the 1949 armistice lines, and the implementation of the right of return of Palestinian refugees.
+According to Dann, who repeated his claims in 2021, the long-term goal of the "elimination of Israel" was explicitly called for in both the Palestinian National Covenant, (nullified in 1996 after the Oslo Accords), and the 1988 Hamas Covenant.
+This "ideology" had been, he asserted, legitimized by Israel itself by the 1993 Oslo Accords.
 Dann claimed that Palestinian identity is a fiction contrived to oppose Israel as the nation-state of the Jewish people, and that Israel was entitled to the Palestinian West Bank because it was full of Jewish archaeological sites, with no evidence for any Palestinian historical heritage, there or anywhere else in Palestine.

 According to Tower Magazine journalist, and former advisor to The Israel Project Ben Cohen, Palestinianism is the core ideology informing recent antisemitism, one that assumes the guise of a social movement which, bundling together neo-fascists, liberals, extreme leftists, and Islamicists, is militantly opposed to the age of Jewish self-empowerment after 1945.

-In 2018, a pro-Israeli English blogger David Collier, whose mission was described as one 'show(ing) everybody how toxic our enemies are,' Palestinianism was a threat to freedom of speech and the cause of human rights, an infective agent of anti-Semitism:
+In 2018, a pro-Zionist English blogger David Collier, whose mission was described as one "show(ing) everybody how toxic our enemies are", claimed that Palestinianism was a threat to freedom of speech and the cause of human rights, an infective agent of anti-Semitism:

-'Palestinianism' is a disease that is anathema to freedom, to debate, to openness and to human rights. ...
-It will infect those who catch the disease with anti-Semitism just as it provides them with a denial mechanism to protest their innocence.'
+"Palestinianism" is a disease that is anathema to freedom, to debate, to openness and to human rights. ...
+It will infect those who catch the disease with anti-Semitism just as it provides them with a denial mechanism to protest their innocence.